Instructional and Learner Analysis in Instructional Design

 The outcome of the goal analysis becomes the supraordinate skills.
 During the subordinate skill analysis of a complex skill, the supraordinate steps are broken down into main rules, concepts, and discriminations.
 The corresponding verbal information and attitudinal skills are attached horizontally.
-Once the substeps have been fleshed out, the instructional designer determines the entry level skills.
-These are what the learner should already know how to do in order to successful achieve the new learning goal.
-For example, the instruction will generally require a certain reading level, language ability, and topic specific knowledge.
+Once the substeps have been fleshed out, the instructional designer determines the entry-level skills.
+These are what the learner should already know how to do in order to successfully achieve the new learning goal.
+For example, the instruction will generally require a certain reading level, language ability, and topic-specific knowledge.

 As aforementioned, the learner analysis is done simultaneously with the instructional analysis because they inform one another.
 The learner analysis functions include understanding the wide array of variables that affect the learner.
 These variables include entry skills, educational level, prior topic knowledge, attitudes toward content, attitudes about the delivery system, attitude toward the organization, learning preferences, group characteristics, and motivation.
 The instructional designer collects information on the learners by conducting structured interviews with those familiar with the current performance.
 Additionally, the instructional designer conducts site visits to observe the learners in the performance and instructional contexts.
 Furthermore, they can collect data on the learners via pretests, self-reports, or one-on-one informal discussions.

 The output of the learner analysis is a report on all the previously mentioned variables potentially affecting the learner.
 The context analysis is interrelated with the learner analysis as it collects information on another category of variables affecting the learner: administrative support, physical site, social aspects of the site, and relevance of skill (goal) to the workplace/school.